LordSnoosh/SEIR2222/work/w10/d4/01-intro-spas-and-mern-stack.md

 1. When the user browses to the app's URL, the Express server always delivers the static **public/index.html** page.

-    > Note on the server, there are no EJS views.
+    > Note that there are no EJS templates on the server - just the static index.html.
 In fact, there's no reason to install the EJS template engine.

-2. When the browser loads **index.html**, it will request the scripts that contain the React library and the React app - this is shown as the blue CLIENT/React app.
+2. When the browser loads **index.html**, it will request the scripts that contain the React app - this is shown as the blue CLIENT/React app.

 3. The code in the React app's **index.js** module runs, which causes the React app to render for the first time.
 During this initial rendering, the client-side routing library renders components based upon the path of the URL.

+4. After the **index.html** has been loaded, all subsequent HTTP communications between the client and server will be via AJAX in order to avoid the page from being reloaded.

-4. Certain components may want to CRUD data on the server.
+5. Certain components may want to CRUD data on the server.
 However, we won't litter components with the code responsible for CRUD.
 Instead, as a best practice, that code will be organized into **service/API** modules.

-5. After the **index.html** has been loaded, all subsequent HTTP communications between the client and server will be via AJAX in order to avoid the page from being reloaded.

 6. On the server, a single non-API "traditional" route will be defined with the purpose of delivering the static **index.html** file.
 We will refer to this route as the "catch all" route since it will match all `GET` requests that do not match any of the "API" routes...

 7. Other than the single "catch all" route just mentioned, all other routes on the server will be defined to respond to AJAX requests with JSON.
-By convention, the endpoints of these routes with be prefaced with `/api`.
+By convention, the endpoints of these routes with be prefaced with `/api`, e.g., `/api/cats`, `/api/login`, etc.

 ### How to Structure a MERN-Stack Project